Skip to main content

 Manual setup

-If you prefer manual configuration, add these to ~/.codex/.env:
+If you prefer manual configuration, add these to the appropriate .env file.
+Replace <PORT> with the port in your cordon.toml:

 Codex filters out CODEX_* prefixed variables from its .env file as a security measure, so you must use SSL_CERT_FILE instead of CODEX_CA_CERTIFICATE.
 If you need to set CODEX_CA_CERTIFICATE, it must be in your shell environment (e.g., ~/.zshrc), not in the .env file.